Young carers' support

 - you also care for your siblings.

-If you help with any of the things on this list regularly, you are a young carer.
+If you regularly help with any of the things on this list, you could be a young carer.

 We might be able to help you, please contact us.
 If you’re telling us about someone else who’s a young carer, you’ll need their permission before you tell us about them.